BMW 1 Series review – Practicality & boot space

 Practicality is the main reason BMW ditched rear-wheel drive for its family hatchback.
 Instead, the engine is now transversely mounted – allowing for a shorter bonnet – and with no necessity to send power to the back wheels, the transmission tunnel running the length of the car can be much smaller.

-Before the facelift the result was a car that – despite being similar in size to the one that came before it – boasted more space for passengers and a bigger boot.
-That’s unfortunately been undone with the facelift, because the mild-hybrid system robs 80 litres of boot space and because of the all-wheel drive system in the M135, there’s a hump in the floor which impacts foot space for the centre rear passenger.
+Before the facelift, the result was a car that – despite being similar in size to the one that came before it – boasted more space for passengers and a bigger boot.
+That’s unfortunately been undone with the facelift, because the mild-hybrid system robs 80 litres of boot space.
+In the M135, there’s a hump in the floor because of the all-wheel drive system, which impacts foot space for the centre rear passenger.

 BMW 1 Series interior space & storage